Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc B - Welcome to Barovia.md

 > If the zombies successfully break through the barricade, Parriwimple attempts to hold the choke point with his spear, though he’s grateful for any aid the players might provide.

 > [!info]+ **Undead Fortitude**
-> Revise each **zombie** and **zombie plague spreader’s** ***undead fortitude*** feature to read as follows:
+> Revise each **zombie** and **zombie plague spreader’s** **_undead fortitude_** feature to read as follows:
 >
-> * ***Undead Fortitude (1/day).*** If damage reduces the zombie to 0 hit points, the zombie drops to 1 hit point instead.
+> - **_Undead Fortitude (1/day)._** If damage reduces the zombie to 0 hit points, the zombie drops to 1 hit point instead.
 The zombie can’t use this ability if the damage is radiant or from a critical hit, or if the damage taken is 15 or more.

-***The First Wave.*** Not long after darkness falls, six **zombies** emerge from the darkness and approach the barricade.
+**_The First Wave._** Not long after darkness falls, six **zombies** emerge from the darkness and approach the barricade.
 Read:

 <div class="description">
 <p>Six figures shamble toward the barricade, the whites of their eyes glinting in the torchlight.
 Their low, guttural moans echo through the night, their rotting arms outstretched toward you.</p>
 </div>

-In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their ***slam** attacks.
+In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their **\*slam** attacks.
 Once the zombies have broken a hole in the barricade, they attempt to flood through it, attacking any defenders who stand in their way.

-***The Second Wave.*** At the beginning of the third round of combat after the first wave arrives, two additional **zombies** emerge from the darkness, joined by two **ghouls**.
+**_The Second Wave._** At the beginning of the third round of combat after the first wave arrives, two additional **zombies** emerge from the darkness, joined by two **ghouls**.
 Read:

 <div class="description">
 <p>Two more zombies shamble from the gloom, flanked by a pair of gaunt, feral, humanoid creatures with razor-sharp claws and hungry, glowing eyes.
 These ghouls move with a predatory grace, their lipless mouths revealing rows of pointed teeth as they release shrieking howls that echo through the night.</p>